AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

 Round Jet
 -----------

+.. todo:: need images for jets. add drawings that define dimensions.

 The energy dissipation rate at the centerline of a round jet is a well studied phenomenon (`Baldyga, et al. 1995 <https://doi.org/10.1016/0009-2509(95)00049-B>`__).